boostorg/leaf/benchmark/benchmark.md

 2. Error rate: 2%, 98%

-Now, transporting a large error object might seem unusual, but this is only because it is impractical to return a large object as *the* the return value in case of an error.
+Now, transporting a large error object might seem unusual, but this is only because it is impractical to return a large object as *the* return value in case of an error.
 LEAF has two features that make communicating any, even large error objects, practical:

 * The return type of error-neutral functions is not coupled with the error object types that may be reported.
 This means that in case of a failure, any function can easily contribute any error information it has available.